 Icicle is fast.
 By compiling all queries to efficient C code with unboxed data structures, we can ensure that our queries run efficiently.

-The benchmarks below are true, but also unfair to Icicle’s performance.
+The benchmarks below are true, but also unfair to Icicle’s detriment.

 We thought of a set of queries which would be easy and possible to write in SQL, then wrote simple versions in Icicle, and optimised the daylights out of the SQL versions to get the results show below.